Heal Young Massage · Varsity Lakes, Gold Coast

 Yes — online assessment ($50, credited to your first in-clinic visit within 14 days) follows the same four-step clinical process, adapted for video:

-Full case history via video call.
+- History — Full case history via video call.
 Previous imaging, prior treatments and their outcomes.
-The complete picture before any observation begins.

-Hill observes your movement patterns, postural indicators, and breath mechanics live on video.
-Task-specific video you've recorded — your golf swing, running gait, gym movements, or the activity that provokes symptoms — is reviewed and discussed.
+- Observe — Hill observes your movement patterns, postural indicators, and breath mechanics live on video.
+Task-specific video you’ve recorded — your golf swing, running gait, gym movements — is reviewed and discussed.

-Hill guides you to self-palpate — locating the fascial restrictions and bilateral asymmetries yourself, with instruction on exactly where to find them, what to feel for, and how to distinguish restriction from normal tissue.
-Many clients are surprised by what they discover.
+- Palpate — Hill guides you to self-palpate, locating the fascial restrictions and bilateral asymmetries yourself, with instruction on exactly where to find them and what to feel for.

-Hill teaches you targeted self-treatment — the right technique, applied to the right structure, in the right sequence.
-You leave the session knowing exactly what to do and why.
-Physical assessment equipment requires an in-clinic appointment.
+- Treat — Hill teaches you targeted self-treatment — the right technique, applied to the right structure, in the right sequence.
+You leave knowing exactly what to do and why.

 Book an appointment — Varsity Lakes, Gold Coast